firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-40:17">But I am poor and needy; yet the Lord thinketh upon me: thou art my help and my deliverer; make no tarrying, O my God.</p>

-<p id="psa-41:1"><To the chief Musician, A Psalm of David.> Blessed is he that considereth the poor: the LORD will deliver him in time of trouble.</p>
+<p id="psa-41:1">Blessed is he that considereth the poor: the LORD will deliver him in time of trouble.</p>

 <p id="psa-41:2">The LORD will preserve him, and keep him alive; and he shall be blessed upon the earth: and thou wilt not deliver him unto the will of his enemies.</p>